"Beyond Hearts and Minds"

 The small anaconda locked its jaws over the dead animal and swallowed it whole.
 "You should be better acquainted with your jutsu and its possible limits."

-"Orochimaru said a calling contract went past the fourth dimension," Sasuke groused, leaping onto the rooftops.
+"Orochimaru said a calling contract worked to the fourth dimension," Sasuke groused, leaping onto the rooftops.

 "Time is the fourth dimension," said the snake.
 He coiled around Sasuke's left arm.
 The Uchiha could feel the lump that was the consumed rat.
 "A calling jutsu ought to go through a normal chakra barrier."